TRUMPS a MAYOR

-We did say that most of the chapters would be available, above, but November is a fast-moving month, and well, the book got written before the content got uploaded here.
+We did say that most of the chapters would be made available above, but November was one of those fast-moving months, and well, the book got written before the content got uploaded here.
 Sorry.

-The truth is that the whole book- 'Jennercide' - is indeed up on Amazon and Kindle now, so if you go there you can find it, all right.
+The truth is that the whole book- 'Jennercide' - is indeed up on Amazon and Kindle as of now, today, so if you go there you can find it, all right.
 Click here.

 But the truth is -

 No, the real truth is that some people are more equal than others, (as George Orwell said), and you could keep coming back here looking for new free chapters and they might be here.

 Or they might not.

 The only way to ensure you actually see them, regularly, as they are written, is to join the Mailing List.

 That way, I write to YOU, usually once a month, and send the new chapters direct, no interference, no messing.
 No waiting, and no let downs.

 All you need to do is fill in the form below.